mattjr/syntheticcv/readme.md

  or use WingIDE that comes with a solution to test and debug blender code [see here](https://wingware.com/doc/howtos/blender)

+A similar project using blender titled *3D Ground Truth Data Generation with Blender Framework* as been done at TUM by Kevin Sawischa under the supervision of Philipp Heise, Brian Jensen, and Alois Knoll [project description](http://www6.in.tum.de/pub/Main/StudentProjects/blender.pdf)

 ## using maya

  We coud use the code used to generate synthetic optical flow data used in the paper [4]